browillow/browillow-site/content/post/coming-soon.md

 ---
 title: "Coming Soon..."
-description: "Preparation for the BroWillow video channel"
+description: "Preparation for the BroWillow Vlog"
 author:
   name: "Jordan Osier"
-  desc: "Producer of the BroWillow Channel"
+  desc: "Producer of the BroWillow Vlog"
 date: 2018-10-28T06:00:00-05:00
 draft: false
 tags:
-- update
+- updates
 categories:
-- Channel
+- BroWillow Vlog
 ---

-This site is currently being built in preparation of the launch of the BroWillow video channel.
+This site is currently being built in preparation of the launch of the BroWillow vlog.